bluemorpho-blip/cornucopia/README.md

   kept it dry today. well, made it dry...the get '/' page and get '/index' page were the same pages
   (yesterday's   notes) only difference was, the index page had dynamic links based on the user's id.
   The '/' "Welcome" page had generic, inactive links that I had originally placed there as reference
   points, later placeholders.
-Today, I made the Apllication Controller check if a user is logged in,
+Today, I made the Aplication Controller check if a user is logged in,
   then utilized the erb portion of this project to dynamically render the links for the logged in user.
   keeping it dry!
 I also added flash messages throughout the site for posts, updates and deletions,
   because it is new to me.
 #### 12/19/2019
   created the blog: `https://bluemorpho.cc/f/sinatra-portfolio-project` today.
 Tried to test all
   controllers today and check functionality of each.
 Layout and format look good.
 I will do the
-  walkthrough video tomorrow - probably without naration since my hearing has gotten so bad, i can't
+  walkthrough video tomorrow - probably without narration since my hearing has gotten so bad, i can't
   hear myself speak most of the time.
+#### 12/20/2019
+  debugged lots of href errors and general link mishaps throughout in preparation for the walkthrough video.
+Project assessment scheduled for Jan 1, 2020 at 2:15pm.